- SwagBucks Take surveys, watch videos & shop to earn real money. Join Swagbucks Now to Get $5 Free

 Simplify Your Financial Accounts

-If you hold several bank accounts or credit cards, it might be time to cut down that number.
+If you hold several bank accounts or credit cards, it might be time to reduce that number.
 You should consider closing accounts that hold only a small amount of money or limit yourself to one credit card.

 This will simplify the management of your finances later on.